topo-gps/ios-manual/en/routes/routes_export.rst

 After you have selected the kind of data to be exported you can press 'Export' in the bottom of the export pop-up to export the route(s).
 Then a regular iOS pop-up will show up in which you can pick an app to send the exported data to.
 For example, iMessage to send the route(s) to a friend, or the files app to save the routes(s) on the cloud.
 </APPLE>
 <ANDROID>
 After you have selected the kind of data to be exported you can press 'Export' in the bottom of the export pop-up to export the route(s).
 Then a regular Android share pop-up will show up in which you can pick an app to send the exported data to.
-Sometimes not all apps are shown in the share pop-up, and then you could try to tap 'Open in other app' instead of 'Export'.
+Sometimes not all apps are shown in the share pop-up.
+Then you could try to tap 'Open in other app' instead of 'Export'.
 </ANDROID>

 .. _ss-route-export-settings: